juhuntenburg/brainsurfacescripts/README.md

-Python scripts to convert commonly used brain mesh files between different formats
+Python scripts to convert commonly used brain mesh files between different file formats.

-So far only ply and vtk format can be read and written and only the pure mesh without data attached to the nodes.
+So far only ply and vtk format without texture can be read and written.